Graduate Certificate in Hypersonics

 Flexible Hypersonics Curriculum

 Purdue’s online Hypersonics Graduate Certificate is built on courses related to hypersonic flows and includes foundational subjects needed for students to be successful in the more specialized courses.
-Required curriculum includes one foundational course, two to four hypersonics-relevant courses, and one math course.
-Students can also take one course in mathematics, if needed.
+Required curriculum includes one foundational course, two hypersonics-relevant courses, and one math course.
+Students may substitute the foundational and math course for additional hypersonics-relevent courses, depending on their educational background.

 Students with an undergraduate background or graduate degree including fluid dynamics, aerospace propulsion, compressible flows or materials engineering may substitute a hypersonic-relevant course for the foundational course with approval.